brianhigh/air_pollution_deaths/README.md

 # air_pollution_deaths

-This repository hosts a "vibe coding" example consisting of an R script "air_pollution_plot.R" written mostly by generative AI, with only a few minor manual edits, plus some supporting files.
+This repository hosts a "vibe coding" example consisting of an R script "air_pollution_plot.R" written mostly by generative AI (qwen3-coder:30b), with only a few minor manual edits, plus some supporting files.
 The data used for the plot was downloaded from IHME GBD Compare and stored as a CSV in the data folder.
-The LLM prompt used in the VS Code extension Cline was saved in prompt.txt.
+The LLM prompt used in the VS Code extension Cline was saved in "prompt.txt".
 The output plot was saved in the figures folder as "air_pollution_deaths.png".

 ![Air Pollution Deaths 2023 Stacked Bar Plot, Qwen3-coder version](https://raw.githubusercontent.com/brianhigh/air_pollution_deaths/refs/heads/main/figures/air_pollution_deaths.png)